Glossary

 Payment Allocation

-How a creditor applies your payment to fees, interest, and principal.
+The method a creditor uses to apply a payment to various components of a debt, such as fees, interest, and principal.

 Synonyms: payment distribution, fund routing.